piotrwitek/typesafe-actions/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- How could we solve this bug.
 What changes would need to be made. -->

 ## CodeSandbox Link
-Use this as a base: https://codesandbox.io/s/github/piotrwitek/typesafe-actions/tree/master/examples/starter
+> Please use this as a base for your CodeSandbox: https://codesandbox.io/s/github/piotrwitek/typesafe-actions/tree/master/examples/starter

 ## Project Dependencies
 - Typesafe-Actions Version: X.X.X